csc-training/hip-programming/memory/02-singlecopy/README.md

 2. Initialize memory directly on the GPU using:
     - `hipMemset()`
 3. Avoid recurring host-to-device memory copies inside the iteration loop
-4. Launch a kernel `hipKernel` on the device
+4. Launch the provided kernel `hipKernel` on the device
 5. Copy or prefetch data back to the CPU only after all GPU work has completed
 6. Compare the timing between the two approaches